We value diversity in research

 or natural science.

-The Partnership Scholars Program provides research experience and training for 12-16 undergraduates with diverse majors including basic sciences, public health, and psychology, among others.
+The CREATE Scholars Program provides research experience and training for 12-16 undergraduates across majors including basic sciences, public health, and psychology, among others.

 Partnership Scholars receive stipends to train with cancer research projects at SDSU and UCSD (up to 40 hours per week in the summer and 10 hours per week during the academic year).

 In addition to their stipends, scholars also benefit from support for conference presentations, an annual cancer Journal Club, a summer workshop, and other opportunities.
-Learn more about the Partnership Scholars Program.
+Learn more about the CREATE Scholars Program.